pxslip/db-studio/docs/app/data-model.md

 :::tip Learn More

 Remember, you will have full access to manage your database using SQL.
-Directus will mirror any changes.
+DB Studio will mirror any changes.
 You can also configure your data model programmatically via the API.
 To learn more, see our API documentation on [Collections](/reference/system/collections), [Fields](/reference/system/fields), and [Relations](/reference/system/relations).